 All school placements are arranged and organised by LFSP, and you will spend time in at least 2 contrasting schools, as well as gaining additional post-16 experience if required.
 Whilst consideration is taken with regards to the location of your placement school/s in relation to your home address, trainees should anticipate that they could possibly have to travel up to 1 hour to reach their placement school.
-The average travel time to a placement school is 10-30 minutes.
+The average travel time to a placement school is approximately 20-30 minutes.

 Let us know why you want to teach, and provide evidence that you understand the rewards and challenges of teaching.
 Previous experience is not compulsory, but if you do have relevant work/voluntary experience, please include this on your application.
 Tell us about the range of relevant abilities and skills you can bring to teaching.